Every artist dips his brush in his own soul, and paints his own nature.- Henry Ward Beecher

 with Kathleen L’Hommedieu

-What you will learn in this beginner painting class: The unique, fear-free method of learning beginner oil painting is geared towards total beginners who have not ever picked up a paintbrush (or it has been many, many years since you have).
-This beginner oil painting class will be kept small (maximum of 10 students), so that you receive a lot of one-on-one attention!
+In this class you will learn the unique, fear-free method of learning oil painting.
+It is geared towards total beginners who have never picked up a paintbrush.
+This class will be kept small (maximum of 10 students), so that you receive a lot of one-on-one attention!

 Explore a wide variety of painting tips and tools, including: color mixing, personal subject matter, composition, building texture through paint, palette knife painting, details with paintbrushes and more.